 The magnificent Igreja do Carmo church, with its beautiful Azulejo tile murals

 Porto is an ideal base from which to explore the north of Portugal.
-Surrounding Porto is a region of historic towns, stunning scenery and glorious beaches, which could easily extend a holiday to a week or more.
+Surrounding Porto is a region of historic towns, stunning scenery and glorious beaches, all of which could easily extend a holiday to a week or more.

 • Day 1 – Porto (historic centre)

 • Day 3 – Day trip to Guimarães • Day 4 – Day trip to Braga

 • Day 5 – Day trip to the Douro Valley (by car, train or river cruise)